narfex/token-sale/README.md

 `AddedToWhitelist(_address)`

-3. Then you should deposit your BUSD tokens to buy Narfex by `firstNarfexPrice` - fixed price of Narfex
+3. Then you should deposit your BUSD tokens to buy Narfex by `firstNarfexPrice` - fixed price of Narfex in this sale
 ```solidity
    function buyTokens(uint256 amount)
 ```
-   `amount` it is your deposit in BUSD.
+   `amount` it is your deposit in BUSD (in wei).
 Your tokens will be locked in this contract for period of time

 On successful execution of the function, event is generated `Sold(_msgSender, scaledAmount)`

-4. After 60 days from `boughtTime` you have allowance to unlock tokens for the amount equivalent to the deposit in BUSD.
-And every 120 days after unlocking from the previous item, you can receive 10 percent of the remaining locked amount of Narfex.
+4. After `firstUnlock` time from `timeEndSale` you have allowance to unlock tokens for the amount equivalent to the deposit in BUSD.
+And every `percantageUnlock` time after unlocking from the previous item, you can receive 10 percent of the remaining locked amount of Narfex.
 ```solidity
    function unlock()
 ```